-- 7.7 EMS Instructor-Coordinator applicants for EMT-B, I or C license renewal may seek relicensure under the following provisions: - a) By completion of the training requirements as specified in section 7.4; OR - b) By coordinating one EMT-B Refresher Training Program, as approved by the Department within the term of the applicant's EMT license.
+- 7.7 EMS Instructor-Coordinator applicants for EMT-B, I or C license renewal may seek relicensure under the following provisions: - (a) By completion of the training requirements as specified in §7.4 of these Regulations; OR - (b) By coordinating one EMT-B Refresher Training Program, as approved by the Department within the term of the applicant's EMT license.
 Written evidence of this must be submitted to the Department at the time of relicensure.
-In addition, applicants for EMT-C licensure shall be required to present written evidence of having coordinated a Department approved EMT-C refresher training module; OR - c) By coordinating one EMT-B Training Program and/or one EMT-B Refresher Training Program and coordinating an EMT-C Training Program as approved by the Department within the term of the applicant's EMT license.
-Written evidence of this must be submitted to the Department at the time of relicensure. - 7.8 EMS Instructor-Coordinator applicants for EMT-P licensure renewal shall complete the requirements as specified in section 7.6. - 7.9 Documented evidence satisfactory to the Director shall accompany each application for license renewal for any emergency medical technician classification as follows: - 7.9.1 Emergency Medical Technician (EMT-B, I, C) must submit documented evidence of: - a) A current course certificate providing evidence of successful completion of a Department approved course in cardiopulmonary resuscitation (CPR); - b) Successful completion of an approved refresher training course or current registration as an EMT by the National Registry at the time of license renewal; - c) Declaration of his/her affiliation, if any, with an ambulance service licensed in this state. - d) Application fee of ninety dollars (\$90.00) made payable by cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card (not refundable/non-returnable) for those individuals not exempt under section 2.3 of these regulations. - 7.9.2 All EMT Instructor-Coordinators shall maintain a current EMT license and accrue credits for teaching activity as follows: - a) EMT Instructor/Coordinators licensed at the EMT-Basic, EMT-Intermediate, or EMT-Cardiac level must complete thirty (30) credits of EMS I/C teaching activity in a three (3) year period. - b) EMT Instructor/Coordinators licensed at the EMT-Paramedic level must complete twenty (20) credits of EMS I/C teaching activity in a two (2) year period. - 7.9.3 An EMT-P shall meet the same requirements as specified in sections 7.9.1(a), (c) and (d) above.
+In addition, applicants for EMT-C licensure shall be required to present written evidence of having coordinated a Department approved EMT-C refresher training module; OR - (c) By coordinating one EMT-B Training Program and/or one EMT-B Refresher Training Program and coordinating an EMT-C Training Program as approved by the Department within the term of the applicant's EMT license.
+Written evidence of this must be submitted to the Department at the time of relicensure. - 7.8 EMS Instructor-Coordinator applicants for EMT-P licensure renewal shall complete the requirements as specified in §7.6 of these Regulations. - 7.9 Documented evidence satisfactory to the Director shall accompany each application for license renewal for any emergency medical technician classification as follows: - 7.9.1 Emergency Medical Technician (EMT-B, I, C) must submit documented evidence of: - (a) A current course certificate providing evidence of successful completion of a Department approved course in cardiopulmonary resuscitation (CPR); - (b) Successful completion of an approved refresher training course or current registration as an EMT by the National Registry at the time of license renewal; - (c) Declaration of his/her affiliation, if any, with an ambulance service licensed in this state. - (d) Application (not refundable/non-returnable) as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for those individuals not exempt under §2.3 of these Regulations. - 7.9.2 All EMT Instructor-Coordinators shall maintain a current EMT license and accrue credits for teaching activity as follows: - (a) EMT Instructor/Coordinators licensed at the EMT-Basic, EMT-Intermediate, or EMT-Cardiac level must complete thirty (30) credits of EMS I/C teaching activity in a three (3) year period. - (b) EMT Instructor/Coordinators licensed at the EMT-Paramedic level must complete twenty (20) credits of EMS I/C teaching activity in a two (2) year period. - 7.9.3 An EMT-P shall meet the same requirements as specified in §§ 7.9.1(a), (c) and (d) of these Regulations.

-7.10 Upon verification of the application and accompanying documentation as required herein, the Director may grant a license renewal effective for a period consistent with the licensure renewal schedule established by the Department and the board and in accordance with the provisions of sections 7.1.1 above, unless sooner suspended or revoked for just cause.
+7.10 Upon verification of the application and accompanying documentation as required by these Regulations, the Director may grant a license renewal effective for a period consistent with the licensure renewal schedule established by the Department and the Board and in accordance with the provisions of §7.1.1 of these Regulations, unless sooner suspended or revoked for just cause.